iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 `--logs` option allows the requester to retrieve the worker's application logs.

-For security reasons, application logs are only accessible to the requester.

 ## Statuses of _replicates_

 One task bought by a requester will result in one or more _replicates_ depending on the level of trust set by the requester.
 For a given task, each worker involved in the computation will have its own _replicate_ containing the description of the task to compute.
 The whole computation of a _replicate_ is made of several stages.
 Each stage completed by a worker will result in an update of its _replicate_ status.